Alisa-lisa/nn_generator/README.md

     - "show_cost":bool
     - "error_analysis":bool
     - "human_expertise":float within [0,1]
+    - "init_random":bool
-activation key must have the same structure as the architecture but with AF names in values example configuration can be found in the examples folder
+"activation" key must have the same structure as the architecture but with AF names in values example configuration can be found in the examples folder

 Current limitations (wip):